How I Used & Abused My Tesla — What a Tesla looks like after 100,000 Miles, a 48 State Road trip, 500 Uber Rides, 20 Rentals & 2 AirBnB sleepovers.

 If purchasing at a Tesla Store, give the salesperson the code “Steve1939”

-This will give you $1000 off the price of any new or inventory Tesla.
+This will give you Free SuperCharging for Life on any new or inventory Tesla.
 Not valid on pre-owned Tesla’s however.